simonox/smart-energy-monitor/README.md

 ### Find the port

-Usually you can find the used port using `esptool.py`, but that's not working for me, atm (continue here)....
+Usually you can find the used port using `esptool.py`:

 ```sh
 esptool.py write_flash_status --non-volatile 0